ginkgo-project/ginkgo/BENCHMARKING.md

 When running the benchmarks with the helper script `run_all_benchmarks.sh` (or calling `make benchmark`), the `ssget` tool is required.

+It's important to note that when running on the Ginkgo cluster, the SuiteSparse matrix collection is available in `storage/data/suitesparse/`, so installing `ssget` can be skipped.
+The script `run_all_benchmarks.sh` mentioned above still requires it though.

 To install `ssget`, access the repository and copy the file `ssget` into a directory present in your `PATH` variable as per the tool's `README.md` instructions.
 The tool can be installed either in a global system path or a local directory such as `$HOME/.local/bin`.
 After installing the tool, it is important to review the `ssget` script and configure as needed the variable `ARCHIVE_LOCATION` on line 39.
 This is where the matrices will be stored into.
+As of [PR#7](https://github.com/ginkgo-project/ssget/pull/7), one can also configure the archive location using the `-a` option without modifying the script itself.
+You can also use this script without installing it.

 The Ginkgo benchmark can be set to run on only a portion of the SuiteSparse matrix collection as we will see in the following section.
 Please note that the